Terminator 2: Judgment Day: Plot

 Sarah plans to escape to Mexico with John, but a nightmare about Judgment Day prompts her to decide to kill Dyson.
-She attacks him in his home but cannot bring herself to go through with it and relents.
+She attacks him in his home but cannot bring herself to kill him, abandoning her plan.
 John arrives and reconciles with Sarah while the T-800 explains to Dyson the future consequences of his work.
 Dyson reveals that his research has been reverse engineered from the CPU and severed arm of the 1984 Terminator.
 Believing that his work must be destroyed, Dyson helps Sarah, John, and the T-800 break into Cyberdyne, retrieve the CPU and the arm, and set explosives to destroy the lab.
 The police assault the building and fatally shoot Dyson, but he detonates the explosives as he dies.

 The T-1000 pursues the surviving trio, cornering them in a steel mill.
 Sarah and John split up to escape while the T-1000 mangles the T-800 and briefly deactivates it by destroying its power source.
 The T-1000 assumes Sarah's appearance and voice to lure out John, but Sarah intervenes and, along with the reactivated T-800, pushes it into a vat of molten steel, where it disintegrates.
 John also throws the 1984 Terminator's arm and CPU into the vat.
 The T-800 explains that it must also be destroyed to prevent it from serving as a foundation for Skynet.
 Despite John's tearful protests, the T-800 persuades him that its destruction is the only way to protect their future.
 Sarah, having come to respect the T-800, shakes its hand and lowers it into the vat.
 The T-800 gives John a thumbs-up as it is incinerated.

 As Sarah drives down a highway with John, she reflects on her renewed hope for an unknown future, musing that if the T-800 could learn the value of life, so can humanity.